 - binary exploding targets,

 - air curtain burners,

 - tiki and similar kinds of torches.

-Chimneys.
-Chimneys should be constructed to meet current British Columbia building code requirements and should have approved spark arrestors.
+- Chimneys.
+Chimneys should be constructed to meet current British Columbia building code requirements and should be fitted with approved spark arrestors.

 - Black Creek Oyster Bay Fire Protection LSA Bylaw No. 1964, 1998